LuisGC/technical-debt-presentation/README.md

 technical-debt-presentation
 =======================

-Technical Presentation (in Spanish, but I'll translate it) about '''Technical Debt''' by [Luis García Castro](https://github.com/LuisGC)
+Technical Presentation (in Spanish, but I'll translate it) about Technical Debt by [Luis García Castro](https://github.com/LuisGC)

 # Content